hannesdatta/course-dprep/content/docs/course/_index.md

 ### Learning goals

 The increasing complexity of data (e.g., scraped from the Internet)[^1] and analytics (e.g., requiring high-performance computing) need a novel way of working to efficiently manage empirical marketing research projects.
-Therefore, in this course, you (1) develop your coding skills in R ("code"), (2) collaborate on research projects using GitHub ("collaborate"), (3) automate your research pipeline end-to-end ("automate").
-The three principles ("code-collaborate-automate") are applied along the typical research workflow (i.e., data exploration, preparation, analysis, and reporting).
-They specifically zoom in on engineering data sets from complex raw data and disseminate research findings in a novel way (e.g., using apps).
+Therefore, in this course, you (1) develop your coding skills in R/RStudio (“code”), (2) collaborate on research projects using Git/GitHub (“collaborate”), and (3) automate your research pipeline end-to-end (“automate”).
+The three principles (“code-collaborate-automate”) are applied along the typical research workflow (i.e., data exploration, preparation, analysis, and reporting).
+The course specifically zooms in on engineering data sets from complex raw data and disseminate research findings in a novel way (e.g., using Markdown documents or apps).

 [^1]: For example, see the data sections in these papers: [Building a user panel of music consumption from Spotify](http://tiu.nu/spotify), [Preparing a panel data set on electronics sales and marketing mix activities across thousands of brands](https://journals.sagepub.com/doi/10.1177/00222437211058102).

 After successful completion of this course, you will be able to:

-- Use GitHub for managing empirical research projects (e.g., GitHub Issues and Project Boards)
+- Use GitHub (or similar tools) for managing empirical research projects (e.g., Issues and Project Boards)
-- Use Git/GitHub for versioning files and collaborating on privately-shared and publicly-available (open science) GitHub repositories
+- Use Git/GitHub (or similar tools) for versioning files and collaborating on privately-shared and publicly-available (open science) code repositories
 - Use R to clean and transform data for analysis (e.g., aggregation, merging, de-duplication, reshaping, data conversions, regular expressions)
 - Use R for generating automatic reports (e.g., to assess data quality, to report research findings in a paper) and deploying research findings in novel ways (e.g., apps)
 - Use Workflow Management Tools to create and run portable, automated, and reproducible data pipelines